-Motion #5: As the 2017-2021 Comprehensive Plan and the Roadmap to End HIV in Houston expire, the Ryan White Planning Council concurs with the development of one unified local EHE plan to serve as both the joint Comprehensive/Integrated Plan and the new Roadmap.
+Motion #4: As the 2017-2021 Comprehensive Plan and the Roadmap to End HIV in Houston expire, concur with the development of one unified local EHE plan to serve as both the joint Comprehensive/Integrated Plan and the new Roadmap.
 Motion carried.
-Abstention: Turner.

-Motion #6: Accept the attached EHE planning timeline.
+Motion #5: Accept the attached EHE planning timeline.
 Motion carried.
-Abstentions: Kelly, Turner.

-Motion #7: Support an EHE planning structure that is a mix of the best parts of the two options presented, with additional feedback from the END HIV Houston Coalition and the Community Planning
+Motion #6: Support an EHE planning structure that is a mix of the best parts of the two options presented, with additional feedback from the END HIV Houston Coalition and the Community Planning Group, to be decided by the EHE Steering Committee.
+Motion carried.